After Timeout Plays - Example 3

 Each player is located strategically to maximize effectiveness in the first phase of the attack.

-After Timeout Plays - Example 3 - STEP 2: <div>1 dribbles to the left wing using an on-ball screen from 4
+Basketball play after timeout plays - example 3 , step 2: <div>1 dribbles to the left wing using an on-ball screen from 4

 1 dribbles to the left wing using an on-ball screen from 4.